 Kid Kameleon is a Berlin-based performer who pushes an eclectic mix of genre-defying bass music.

-Recognized internationally as a tastemaker and energetic innovator with over 100 mixes to his name, he’s an electronic music veteran who’s been performing live since 1997.
-His signature “future bass” sound is filled with wild and complex drum patterns, head-nodding beats that range from smooth to stuttering, heavy bass and full spectrum synths that tug at your heartstrings – the sweet spot between dance-floor madness and headphone listening.
-A sense of humor and theatrical spirit infuse his work, giving him a unique ability to connect to his fans.
+He’s an electronic music veteran who’s been performing since 1997, recognized internationally as a tastemaker and energetic innovator with over 100 mixes to his name.
+He performs live with Ableton and APC40 – cutting and layering loops at lightning speed, blurring the line between a live and DJ’d set.
+His signature “future bass” sound is filled with tricked-out drums, head-nodding beats, heavy bass, and full spectrum synths that tug at your heartstrings.
+His style hits the sweet spot between dance floor madness and headphone listening.
 As a world-renown music journalist and performing DJ, he’s on a mission to expose international listeners to fresh new sounds from rising artists.

-Drawing sonic connections and blending styles is part of the Kid’s DNA – that’s why “Kameleon” is the perfect name for him.
-His current sound is an adventurous mixture of glitched-out and cutup instrumental hip-hop, slow/fast drum and bass, intricate post-dubstep, global beats like digital kudoro, footwork, trap, dub, and even the broken end of garage and techno.
+Drawing sonic connections and blending styles is part of the Kid’s DNA – that’s why “Kameleon” fits him perfectly.
+His current sound is a mixture of glitched-out and cutup instrumental hip-hop, slow/fast drum and bass, intricate post-dubstep, global beats like digital kudoro, footwork, trap, dub, and even the broken end of garage and techno.
 He’s always on the lookout for tunes from unexpected places – like “Pixelhouse” from the far corners of Japan, club tracks from Africa or “VHSwave” from the heartland of America.
-He performs live with Ableton and an APC40 – cutting and layering loops at lightning speed and consciously blurring the line between a live and DJ’d set.
+A sense of humor and theatrical spirit are big parts his live shows – they give him a unique ability to connect to his fans.
 Kid Kameleon is a reminder to the universe that no one can connect to a dance-floor crowd like a great DJ.